 And here’s what I get for “snoring cures” (plural):

 Closed-mouth snoring may indicate a problem with your tongue.
 Open-mouth snoring may be related to the tissues in your throat.
 Snoring when sleeping on your back is probably mild snoring - improved sleep habits and lifestyle changes may be effective cures.

 In all of my years of life, I have never met anyone who didn’t snore at one time or another.
-Some people snore louder than others and that’s where the problems surface.
+Some people snore louder than others, and that’s when the problems surface.